-Amazon Prime Day PC gaming deals: the best UK hardware deals
+Amazon Prime Day PC gaming deals: the best UK and US hardware deals

 One of the best gaming monitor deals is on Samsung’s Odyssey G7 monitor, which is a 2560×1440, 240Hz, Nvidia G-Sync Compatible display with HDR support.
 It’s a great set of specs for the money, and is our top highlight out of all the gaming monitor deals below.

 However, there are definitely other gaming monitors that are worth considering if you’re after something else.
 If you’d rather get a 1440p display with full-fat G-Sync support, for example, then the Acer Predator XB271HU is a great bet.
 Its smaller XB241H has been one of our favourite gaming monitors for yonks, and I have every confidence its larger 27in sibling will be just as good for those after a high refresh rate 1440p gaming screen.
-Alternatively, the 165Hz Asus TUF VG27WQ1B is a bit cheaper thanks to its AMD Freesync support.
+Alternatively, the 165Hz Asus TUF VG27WQ1B is a bit cheaper thanks to its AMD Freesync support, and the two LGs listed below are also worth a look, too as they’re both proper G-Sync Compatible screens.

 Best ultrawide monitor deals: